-- Further diversify its portfolio, as far as is operationally feasible, ensuring that a combination of secured and unsecured investments is considered; - Keeping investments short term to meet demand of liabilities when due. - 2.5.4 A mid-year monitoring report is also being considered by this Committee. - 2.5.5 Essentially the Council is taking a similar stance with its Strategy for 2023/24.
-The Council is now in a borrowing position and has started to take on short term and long term funding and it will continue to assess the appropriate funding in line with the proposed capital programme. - 2.5.6 The Treasury Management Strategy for 2023/24 is set out at Appendix A to this report.
-It is consistent with the requirements of the CIPFA and The Department of Levelling Up, Housing and Communities (DLUHC) and has been developed in line with currently approved spending and financing proposals. - 2.5.7 Current Treasury Management investments as at 31st December 2022 total £28.13m.
-A list of these can be found within Appendix C. - 2.5.8 The Council has long term borrowings of £5m with the PWLB, details can also be found within Appendix C. At the beginning of 2022/23, the Council procured £80m of future long term borrowing due to forecasts of interest rates increasing throughout the year.
+- Further diversify its portfolio, as far as is operationally feasible, ensuring that a combination of secured and unsecured investments is considered; - Keeping investments short term to meet demand of liabilities when due. - 2.5.4 A mid-year monitoring report is also being considered by this Committee. - 2.5.5 Essentially the Council is taking a similar stance with its Strategy for 2024/25.
+However, the authority will review the spending pattern of the Capital Programme to see if funds can be invested slightly longer term (greater than 1 year) and if further borrowing is required.
+The Council will continue to assess the appropriate funding (short term/long term) in line with the proposed capital programme. - 2.5.6 The Treasury Management Strategy for 2024/25 is set out at Appendix A to this report.
+It is consistent with the requirements of the CIPFA and The Department of Levelling Up, Housing and Communities (DLUHC) and has been developed in line with currently approved spending and financing proposals. - 2.5.7 Current Treasury Management investments as at 31st December 2023 total £18.185m.
+A list of these can be found within Appendix C. - 2.5.8 The Council has long term borrowings of £5m with the PWLB and short term borrowing with other Local Authorities of £4m.
+Details can be found within Appendix C. At the beginning of 2022/23, the Council procured £80m of future long term borrowing due to forecasts of interest rates increasing throughout the year.
 The first tranche of £40m will be received in February 2024 with £20m arriving in the following two financial years.
-These have been locked in at an interest rate of 2.89% over 50 year terms (current 50 year PWLB rates are 4.66%). - 2.5.9 The Council will be spreading the risk of borrowing with a mixture of long term and short term funding to ensure lower borrowing costs along with weighing up the risk of refinancing. - 2.5.10A list of the counterparties the Council has on its lending list and the colour criteria can be found in Appendix D. The Council current account with Lloyds Bank is not included within the counterparty limits as it cannot be predicted what funds are accumulating during a day.
+These have been locked in at an interest rate of 2.89% over 50 year terms (current 50 year PWLB rates are 5.24%).
+The Council is reviewing investment options for the first £40m in February 2024 in line with e Capital Programme spending. - 2.5.9 The Council will be spreading the risk of borrowing with a mixture of long term and short term funding to ensure lower borrowing costs along with weighing up the risk of refinancing. - 2.5.10A list of the counterparties the Council has on its lending list and the colour criteria can be found in Appendix D. The Council current account with Lloyds Bank is not included within the counterparty limits as it cannot be predicted what funds are accumulating during a day.
 The Treasury Management Practices (TMPs) ensure that the current account is kept to a minimum at the start of each working day.